fnarbona/fnarbona/README.md

 *   ✉️  You can contact me at [fnarbona@outlook.com](mailto:fnarbona@outlook.com)
 *   🧠  I'm learning Docker, AWS, and System Design
 *   🤝  I’m looking to collaborate on projects to help the community, data for good, or anything unique!
-*   ⚡  I love being outdoors, whether it's playing sports, or taking a long walk to clear my mind.### Skills
+*   ⚡  I love being outdoors, whether it's playing sports, or taking a long walk to clear my mind.

 ### Skills
 TypeScript -